xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/osimage.7.rst

 \ **pkgdir**\  (linuximage.pkgdir)

  The name of the directory where the distro packages are stored.
 It could be set to multiple paths.
 The multiple paths must be separated by ",".
 The first path in the value of osimage.pkgdir must be the OS base pkg dir path, such as pkgdir=/install/rhels6.2/x86_64,/install/updates .
 In the os base pkg path, there are default repository data.
 And in the other pkg path(s), the users should make sure there are repository data.
 If not, use "createrepo" command to create them.
 For ubuntu, multiple mirrors can be specified in the pkgdir attribute, the mirrors must be prefixed by the protocol(http/ssh) and delimited with "," between each other.
+Ubuntu live-server media copied by copycds is not a complete apt package mirror; Ubuntu netboot or statelite image generation may require a complete local Ubuntu apt mirror or an explicitly configured HTTP/HTTPS Ubuntu apt repository.